GraphicHealer/AutounattendGUI/README.md

 # OSD-AutounattendGUI
 This is my particular OSDCloud setup, built into easy-to-deploy setup and build scripts.
-This is designed to be used with Ventoy, the bootable flashdrive swiss army kinfe.
+This is designed to be used with Ventoy, the bootable flashdrive swiss army knife.

 - https://www.osdcloud.com
 - https://www.ventoy.net

-Special thanks to the NinjaOne Community, some of the script functrions and techniques are from the awesome people over there who were oh-so-patient with me learning PowerShell over the last year or so!
+Special thanks to the NinjaOne Community, some of the script functions and techniques are from the awesome people over there who were oh-so-patient with me learning PowerShell over the last year or so!

 ## Getting started
 The two main scripts are as follows: